When should I schedule a session?

-Once your request has been submitted an email with your information is sent out to the library's instruction listserv.
-A librarian will pick up the request and contact you via email with the scheduled time/date/location for the session.
-The librarian may also ask for a copy of your syllabus and/or research assignment.
+Once your request has been submitted an email with your information is posted and a librarian will pick up the request and contact you via email with the scheduled time/date/mode for the session.
+The librarian will request a copy of the research assignment and syllabus.
 This information is important in allowing the librarian to understand the context of your course, the research expectations for your students, and ensure that the instruction session is well sequenced.

 How is the library instruction delivered?

 - Online (Synchronous - e.g. live Zoom session hosted by a librarian)

 - Online (Asynchronous - e.g. AsULearn tools, library research guides, videos, handouts)